 But certified organic is not just a list of prohibited substances and practices.
 It also means that affirmative practices are used to:

-Ensure humane treatment of animals.
-Organic farmers and ranchers accommodate natural animal behavior; for example, they provide outdoor access, a minimum of 120 days on pasture for grazing animals, shade, shelter, and dry bedding.
+- Accommodate natural animal behavior.
+Organic farmers and ranchers provide a minimum of 120 days on pasture for grazing animals, shade, shelter, and dry bedding.
 Organic animals are fed organic feed and do not receive antibiotics or growth hormones.

 For more details on certified organic requirements, check the USDA website.